 - On the service provider partner side, you have to configure the virtual routing equipment providing the BGP sessions to Google Cloud and to the other CSP.

-Google offers implementation guides with step-by-step instructions for some partners, for example, Connecting multi-cloud VPCs with Megaport Cloud Router.
+Google offers implementation guides with step-by-step instructions for some partners, for example, Connecting multi-cloud VPCs with Megaport Cloud Router and Connecting Google Cloud VPCs to AWS using Equinix Network Edge.

 Transfer speed and latency